Configuring Two-way SSL on EAP 7

 Updating the ManagementRealm for SSL

-Configure https listener for the undertow subsystem on EAP 7 for SSL
+Configure https listener for the undertow subsystem on EAP 7 for SSL and enforce client certificate verification

 For simplicity, we will use the ManagementRealm in this step.
 In practice, you may want to setup a new realm for applications or configure the ApplicationRealm.